Mythyo1/e/README.md

 purge: Purges the amount of messages you specify
 region: Changes the servers region
 removerole: Removes the specifyed role from your role list
+tempban: Temporaraly Bans a member for an optional reason
+tempmute: Temporaraly Mutes a member.
 unban: Unbans a member for an optional reason
 unmute: Unmutes a member.
 warn: Warns a member for an optional reason